top of page

 What Is A Biomechanical Assessment?

 A biomechanical assessment involves the analysis of the foot, lower limb and body as a whole, in various different positions and during different activity.
 These can include weight bearing, non-weight bearing and during walking/running.
 The reasoning behind this is that the foot does not work alone as a single unit, it works in relation to the pelvis, legs and knee, and as a result of this issues in one area can have an impact on another.
 A biomechanical assessment will look at this relationship and conclude whether pain in one area is due to weakness or structural problems in another.
-Following a biomechanical assessment, your podiatrist will be able to provide you with a diagnosis and plan a treatment accordingly.
+Following a biomechanical assessment, your clinician will be able to provide you with a diagnosis and plan a treatment accordingly.

-A patient may benefit from a biomechanical assessment if they suffer from any of the following podiatry related conditions and others;
+A patient may benefit from a biomechanical assessment if they suffer from any of the following related conditions and others;

 Shin Splints